mariushobbhahn/mariushobbhahn.github.io/_posts/2021-02-25-cigarettes_taxes.md

 **DISCLAIMER:** this is not a research paper.
 While I read a lot of other people's research it doesn't have the rigor an actual scientific paper would require.
 It should be understood as the summary of ~100 hours of research done by someone who is interested in a realistic unbiased answer to the question and likes number crunching.

+If you want to play around with the code yourself or have access to the figures you can find them on <a href='https://github.com/mariushobbhahn/Cost_of_smoking'>GitHub</a>.

 #### Summary of the Results:

 In order of perceived importance my conclusions are: